wasnaqvi/wasi-naqvi.github.io/blog.md

   <div class="blog-img-single">
     <img src="{{ '/Website_Pictures/Turkey_2026/hagia_sophia_interior.jpg' | relative_url }}" alt="Inside the Hagia Sophia">
-    <p class="blog-caption">The Hagia Sophia.
-Fifteen centuries of people standing exactly here, looking exactly up.</p>
+    <p class="blog-caption">The Aya Sofia.
+Fifteen centuries of people standing exactly here, looking exactly up.
+History intertwined.
+The Names above me say it all.</p>
   </div>

   <div class="blog-img-grid">
     <img src="{{ '/Website_Pictures/Turkey_2026/hagia_sophia_mihrab.jpg' | relative_url }}" alt="The mihrab of the Hagia Sophia">
     <img src="{{ '/Website_Pictures/Turkey_2026/calligraphy_dome.jpg' | relative_url }}" alt="Calligraphic medallion in a dome">
   </div>
-  <p class="blog-caption">Left: the mihrab, set slightly off the axis of a building that was not originally pointed at Mecca.
+  <p class="blog-caption">Left: the mihrab, set slightly off the axis of a Church that was not originally pointed at Mecca.
 Right: a dome you have to lie back to read.</p>

   <div class="blog-img-single">
     <img src="{{ '/Website_Pictures/Turkey_2026/blue_mosque_night.jpg' | relative_url }}" alt="The Sultan Ahmed Mosque at night, with a mahya strung between its minarets">